ModelOriented/triplot/README.md

 devtools::install_github("ModelOriented/triplot")
 ```

-## Demo
+## Basic example

 For the `titanic` dataset we built logistic regression model that
 predicts passanger survival and group features into thematical aspects
 (`wealth` contains ticket’ class and fare, `family` information about
 family members on board, `personal` includes age and gender and
 `embarked` remain as aspect with single feature).

-We choose an existing
-passenger.
+We choose an existing passenger.

 ``` r
 passenger <- titanic[2,]